digitallawyer/openlegaldictionary/_definitions/without-reserve.md

 ---
 title: Without Reserve
 permalink: "/definitions/without-reserve.html"
-body: A term applied to a sale by auction, indicating that no price ls reserved
+body: A term applied to a sale by auction, indicating that no price is reserved
 published_at: '2018-07-07'
 layout: post
 ---